 Parousia is the word that commonly is employed for the coming of the Lord: as in Matthew 24:27; I Corinthians 15:23; I Thessalonians 4:15; II Thessalonians 2:1; James 5:7; I John 2:28; and others.
 Parousia also may be translated presence, as in II Corinthians 10:10 and Philippians 2:12.

-Wherefore, my beloved, as ye have always obeyed, not as in my presence [parousia] only, but now much more in my absence, work out your own salvation with fear and trembling.
-(Philippians 2:12)
+Therefore, my beloved, as you have always obeyed, not as in my presence [parousia] only, but now much more in my absence, work out your own salvation with fear and trembling; (Philippians 2:12)

 If we are to understand the meaning of parousia we should note that in the two preceding verses the Apostle Paul is contrasting his presence and his absence, not his coming and his going.
 Presence is an important concept to maintain when we are interpreting the Greek word, parousia.